Greg-T8/Notebook/topics/technologies/microsoft_purview/permissions.md

 The list above is not exhaustive and only includes roles that I consider notable.

 ## The Compliance Data Administrator
 Like the Compliance Administrator, the Compliance Data Administrator has similarly-named roles in Azure AD and in Microsoft Purview.
-Their permission sets more closely align than the permissions sets between the Azure AD and Microsoft Purview Compliance Administrator roles.

 The Compliance Data Administrator has access to the following areas:
 - Compliance Manager